We offer a part-time qualification at undergraduate level in Food Safety and Food Legislation.

 The Chartered Institute of Environmental Health has approved the Certificate of Higher Education in Food Safety and Food Legislation as an accredited route to the Higher Certificate in Food Premises Inspection.

-Candidates successfully completing the Certificate of Higher Education in Food Safety and Food Legislation will be recognized by the Chartered Institute of Environmental Health as having completed the academic element of the Higher Certificate in Food Premises Inspection.
+Candidates successfully completing the Certificate of Higher Education in Food Safety and Food Legislation will be recognised by the Chartered Institute of Environmental Health as having completed the academic element of the Higher Certificate in Food Premises Inspection.

 Candidates wishing to register with the Environmental Health Registration Board (EHRB) will also need to complete six months structured training within a Local Authority and complete the Chartered Institute of Environmental Health interview.